Pjsrcool/SCG-Research/Notes/jalangi2_proxy.md

 6. When running your node project, Make sure to build it and run it using `serve -s build`.
 Access it through your local network, not localhost.
 This will allow the proxy to intercept the project

 NOTE: Currently, this will NOT work for all projects.
 I am still working on that.

-**Projects tested:**
-- aurelia-realworld-example-app: does NOT work.
-Using this project's .babelrc and .babelrc.js fails the babel cmd in proxy.py.
-- bmi-calculator: works
-- calculator: works
-- crizmas-mvc-realworld-example-app: does NOT work.
-Jalangi runs, but Google Chrome page is blank.
-We can manually convert this project to ES5 using its own babel config, but it will still fail when running though proxy (instrumentation runs, but Google Chrome displays a blank page)
-- emoji-search: does NOT work.
-Google Chrome page is blank
-- react-image-compressor: does NOT work.
-Google Chrome page is blank
-- react-redux-realworld-example: works
-- react-tutorial-solutions: does NOT work.
-Google Chrome page is blank